 It sounds like a lot, but when you break it down into manageable chunks and spread it over 18 months or so, it’s not all that bad!
-And… get your VI Form Advisor or referee as well as your parents or guardians to go through this site!
+Ask your Head of Sixth Form or university adviser as well as your parents or guardians to go through this site.

 Thinking about Yourself and Harvard